JBethay/DotSec/README.md

 ## BOLA (Broken Object Level Authorization)
 <details>
 <summary>BOLA Details</summary>
-<a href="https://owasp.org/API-Security/editions/2023/en/0xa1-broken-object-level-authorization/">BOLA</a>, <a href="https://cwe.mitre.org/data/definitions/285.html">CWE-285: Improper Authorization</a>, <a href="https://cwe.mitre.org/data/definitions/639.html">CWE-639: Authorization Bypass Through User-Controlled Key</a>.
-This project demonstrates a typical BOLA vulnerability; which is especially dangerous and static code analyzers frequently can't detect this issue.
-Navigate to <a href="http://localhost:YOURPORT/swagger/index.html">http://localhost:YOURPORT/swagger/index.html</a> to explore 5 endpoints:
+This project demonstrates a typical <a href="https://owasp.org/API-Security/editions/2023/en/0xa1-broken-object-level-authorization/">BOLA</a> vulnerability, which poses a significant security risk as it allows consumers to access not only their own resources but also those of others they were not intended to access.
+Static code analyzers often struggle to detect this issue.
+The project highlights related vulnerabilities such as <a href="https://cwe.mitre.org/data/definitions/285.html">CWE-285: Improper Authorization</a> and <a href="https://cwe.mitre.org/data/definitions/639.html">CWE-639: Authorization Bypass Through User-Controlled Key</a>.
+To explore five endpoints, navigate to <a href="http://localhost:YOURPORT/swagger/index.html">http://localhost:YOURPORT/swagger/index.html</a>.

 `/api/unsecure/details`
 **Payload:**